OE-FET/customxepr/README.md

 ```
 If exceuted from an IPython console, this will automatically start the integrated Qt event loop and run in interactive mode.
 To start CustomXepr from the console / terminal, run `CustomXepr`.

 CustomXepr has a user interface which displays all jobs waiting in the queue, all results returned from previous jobs, and all logging messages.
 Common tasks such as pausing, aborting and clearing jobs, plotting and saving returned data, and setting temperature stability tolerances can be performed through the interface itself.
 However, apart from tuning the cavity and reading a Q factor, all jobs  must be scheduled programmatically through the provided Jupyter console.
-For example, a measurement script which cycles through different temperatures and records ESR spectra and transfer curves at each step reads as follows:
+For example, a measurement script which cycles through different temperatures and records EPR spectra and transfer curves at each step reads as follows:

 ```python
 # get preconfigured experiment from Xepr